AaronB-Hub/Agent-00b111/README.md

 # Agent-00b111
-My exploration of AI models for a game agent
+Exploration of AI models for a game agent